free-ghz/dreamwiki/readme.md

 - grimes stable per row?
 - 'random' should just give ya a random page instead of going through the tag system
 - password protect the "transpiler" or something
-- not sure if pages are made not to link to themselves (i think no?)
-- refactor page generation, because it's what i deserve
 - global config
   - page width?
   - curtain width?